ARTICLE 1 - NAME

 - The minutes of meetings at which such votes are taken shall record such disclosure, abstention and rationale for approval.

-ARTICLE 11.3 - A YEARLY EXECUTIVE DIRECTOR EVALUATION
+ARTICLE 11.3 - A YEARLY EXECUTIVE DIRECTOR/GENERAL MANAGER EVALUATION

-The Executive Director’s performance shall be evaluated yearly by the President, Vice President
+The Executive Director/General Manager’s performance shall be evaluated yearly by the President, Vice President and Treasurer.

 ARTICLE 11.4 - CONSTITUTIONAL REVIEW

-The Constitution shall be reviewed every five years.
+The Constitution shall be reviewed every five years or as agreed to by the Board.
 Next review is in 2022/2023.